From Chapter 13 of Aaron Ross and Jason Lemkin’s new book, From Impossible to Inevitable.

 - Ramp times keep lengthening for new sales hires, such as going from two to four months when you were smaller to now six to eight or more months.

 - Rep count is growing faster than leads: As the team has gotten bigger, each rep is getting fewer leads passed to them.
-Lead generation isn’t keeping up with sales team or goal growth.
+Lead generation isn’t keeping up with the sales team or goal growth.

 And despite all this, and the other reasons, the board is still telling you to keep hiring more salespeople to drive growth!
 It’s pouring water faster into a leaky sales team bucket.

 Now, if say, 30 percent of a sales team is a missing quota, is it the fault of the people or the system?
 Was 30 percent of the team really mishired?
 If you are losing 25 percent of your sales team a year (whether they leave or are fired)—is it the people or is it your system?
 If almost every new sales hire is taking twice as long now to the ramp, is it them—or your system?

 Who sets quotas and incentives?
 Who defines territories, roles, and responsibilities?
 Who’s ultimately responsible for hiring and training?
 Who promotes, hires, and trains the sales managers on the front lines?

 It’s not the salespeople.
 Ultimately, it’s the responsibility of the VP Sales and CEO to ensure sustainable sales success, not the individual salespeople.
 Your sales “system” and environment have enormous effects on salespeople, either helpful or hurtful.

 Until you fix the systems, you’re going to struggle getting repeatable success.

 Your ability to scale a sales team depends on making everything a system.
 When salespeople leave for any reason—missed quotas, dissatisfied, bad apple—it means you have “defects” in your system.